chaarlottte/dortsolver-python-api/README.md

 Not going to be hosted on pip for now, maybe later when I have more time lol.

+Now also featuring Dort's tempmail services!
+You can purchase it at [discord.gg/emails](https://discord.gg/emails).

 ## Quick, bad documentation

 ### Installation
 Drag the `dort` folder into your project.
-The only requirement is the `requests` module, which you can install with `pip install requests`.
+The only requirement is the `requests` module, which you can install with `pip install requests imap-tools`.

 ### Simple example
 ```python